-DLNR NEWS RELEASE: Kaena Point permits surpass 3000 in 2015Posted on Oct 30, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Kaena Point permits surpass 3000 in 2015Posted on Oct 30, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (HONOLULU) – More than 3,000 people have received a permit at no charge from the DLNR Division of State Parks this year for driving access to a coastal portion of Kaena Point State Park Reserve – Mokuleia section on Oahu’s north shore.
 The permit system was instituted as an attempt to curtail habitat damage caused by and accelerated by off-road vehicle use; to reduce soil erosion into the high quality near-shore waters frequented by fishers; and to stop other illegal and damaging activities.
 The permits, valid 24-hours a day, 365-days a year (unless the park is closed for weather or emergency reasons), allow drivers to transit designated roads, in a safe manner, behind a locked gate at the end of the paved road in the park.